getdnsapi/getdns/README.md

 The windows version of getdns currently only is supported in the stub only mode.

 To configure:

     ./configure --enable-stub-only --with-trust-anchor="c:\\\MinGW\\\msys\\\1.0\\\etc\\\unbound\\\getdns-root.key" --with-ssl=/c/OpenSSL --with-getdns_query

  The trust anchor is also installed by unbound on c:\program Files (X86)\unbound\root.key and can be referenced from there or anywhere else that the user chooses to configure it.

- After configuring, do a 'make' and 'make install' to build getdns for Windows.
+ After configuring, do a `make` and `make install` to build getdns for Windows.

  Example test queries:

     ./getdns_query.exe -s gmadkat.com A @64.6.64.6  +return_call_reporting (UDP)
     ./getdns_query.exe -s gmadkat.com A @64.6.64.6 -T  +return_call_reporting (TCP)
     ./getdns_query.exe -s gmadkat.com A -l L @185.49.141.37  +return_call_reporting (TLS without authentication)
     ./getdns_query.exe -s www.huque.com A +dnssec_return_status +return_call_reporting (DNSSEC)

 Contributors
 ============